Ethical Code of Conduct

 Sustainable Procurement Judd Medicals sustainability objective is to ensure a continued acceptance of the need for procurement decisions to be made on delivering ethical trading.

 2. CommitmentsLegal compliance We expect our suppliers to comply with all laws applicable to its business.
 The supplier should support the principles of the United Nations Global Compact, the UN Universal Declaration of Human Rights as well as the 1998 International Labour Organisation Declaration on Fundamental Principles and Rights at Work, in accordance with national law and practice.
 Right to a living wage We expect our suppliers to comply with the respective national laws and regulations regarding working hours, wages and benefits.
 Wages should not be paid in kind and should be enough to meet the basic needs of the workers.
 All workers should be provided with written and comprehendible information about their employment conditions in respect to wages before they start employment.
 Deductions from wages as a disciplinary measure should not be permitted.
 Deductions from wages covered under national law should only be allowed with the agreed permission of the worker concerned.
 Any disputes regarding wages should be recorded.
 Environmental responsibility We expect our suppliers to consider their impact on the environment have a responsible attitude towards environmental issues and to strive towards improving their impact on global pollution.
 Employment We expect our suppliers to not use forced, bonded or involuntary prison labour.
 All employees have the right to join or form trade unions of their own choosing and, where a significant proportion of the workforce agree, to bargain collectively.
 Employees’ representatives are not discriminated against and have access to carry out their representative functions in the workplace.
 Avoidance of excessive working hours Standard working hours must comply with national laws and national industry standards.
 All employees should not on a regular basis be required to work in excess of 48 hours per week and should be provided with at least one day off for every 7-day period on average.
 Overtime requested by the employer must be voluntary and must not be requested on a regular basis.
 Elimination of child labour We expect our suppliers on principle to not employ children under the age of 15.
 If national laws or regulations allow children between the ages of 13 and 15 to perform light work, such work is not endorsed under any situation if it would hinder a child from completing compulsory schooling or if the employment would be harmful to their health or development.
-Suppliers should develop policies or participate in programmes that provide for the transition of any child found to be performing child labour to enable her or him to attend and remain in quality education until no longer a child.
 Children and young persons under 18 shall not be employed at night or in hazardous conditions.
 Provision of regular employment We expect our suppliers to meet obligations to employees under labour or social security laws and regulations arising from the regular employment relationship should not be avoided.
 Suppliers should where possible avoid labour-only contracting, fixed-term contracts, sub-contracting, or apprenticeship schemes where there is no real intent to impart skills or provide regular employment.
 Elimination of Discrimination We expect our suppliers to have a policy covering equality and there should be no grounds to discriminate when hiring, compensation, access to training, promotion, termination or retirement based on race, religion, age, disability, gender, marital status, sexual orientation, religious beliefs, union membership or political affiliation.

 Worker ill-treatmentWe expect our suppliers to not use physical abuse or other harassment or verbal abuse with their workers.
 No Bribery Bribes shall not be accepted or offered, under any circumstances, or for any reason.
 Judd Medical recognises that bribery is a criminal offence in the UK and shall comply with the Bribery Act 2010, no matter where in the world the act of bribery takes place.
 Any acts of bribery by those working for Judd Medical, or on our behalf may result in a prosecution in the UK.